koenrane/KR-new-site/content/elk-proposal-thinking-via-a-human-imitator.md

 ![](https://lh6.googleusercontent.com/c0_4ACPXG7cSouFuv-1ZMOOSJZWQJ5F6XOibxUR-FCCgNM6HsPdCInR0wwmqFaPyWfeHKbmWIHSc_MQvAHqi18G6l9FGXqGhfNZ5-7IyX336X1jApWVZC33ibvSUF7p77fa6op1B)

 In order to fend off thieves, this vault brims with controllable traps and tricks.
 We've trained a really smart AI to take in a video feed, and consider an action sequence (e.g. "open the trapdoor"), and then predict what the vault camera will show if those actions are taken.
-At the end of the day, we just want to know whether the diamond is safe.
+Ultimately, we just want to know whether the diamond is safe.
 Looking at the camera is not always enough:

 ![](https://lh5.googleusercontent.com/LXZlho6hKzzDyvQn-Qidu22_YTkoyxp5AQZGLsH4xt6XFd9-YQf1RV8d-BKCaWx9d70-PXAr-sAzGS6-Vj3TDoQAk-GGODSDR1Y6JCEnH-s85Ej59aBJhsJLTPAnqa2d-WS8cE4w)

-But the AI is really smart.
+The AI is really smart.
 It knows what happened to the diamond.
 Can we elicit its latent knowledge?

 The original ELK document tries to figure out how to train a "reporter" to figure out what's going on in a really smart AI predictor.
 The intended reporter would _directly translate_ from the AI's ontology to the human’s ontology, and then answer whether the diamond is there or not.
 In the original ELK document, the reporter is wired as follows: